How many sentences are in a paragraph?

 You can breathe a sigh of relief if you are writing and publishing paperbacks or hardcover versions of your book.

-Reading on paper is different.
-Well no, not different in fact.
+Reading on paper is different from online reading.
 It is the same as it has been for centuries.
-You can write three hundred word paragraphs and your readers will love you for it.
+You can use 300 words in a paragraph, and your readers will love you for it.

-Nothing has changed for readers who like to crack a spine on a good read.
+Nothing has changed for readers who like to crack the spine of a good read.

-But for an ebook, you should think about changing your formatting to help your readers.
+But when you are publishing an ebook, you might think about changing your formatting to help your readers.

-When you are using long compound sentences in an ebook manuscript, try to limit your paragraphs to only one or two sentences.
+You will certainly have long compound sentences in an ebook manuscript.
+But try to limit them to only one or two sentences per paragraph.

-Single sentence paragraphs are now almost the norm for web pages, blog posts and online articles.
+Single or two-sentence paragraphs are now almost the norm for web pages, blog posts, and online news articles.

 I am sure you have noticed this when you are online reading.

-Even popular mainstream newspapers are following the same rule.
+Popular mainstream newspapers are following the rule.
 Look at this article in the New York Times.
-Not one paragraph is more than two sentences long.
+Not one is more than two sentences long.

 As you can see, this news article is written using a collection of sentences that look like paragraphs.
 But at most, there are only two sentences grouped together.